 Booking a ticket online for a lap child online is a convenient option that allows you to make reservations at any time and from anywhere.
 Here are the steps you will have to follow:

-• While entering passenger information, indicate that you will be traveling with a lap child.
+- While entering passenger information, indicate that you will be traveling on Spirit Airlines with a baby.

 Making Bookings via Customer Support